What is BMW Neue Klasse?

 - Excellent driver assistance that is much more relaxing to use compared to the Tesla autopilot I used previously.

-- Efficiency was initially disappointing during my 2 hour initial test drive of the black demo car in March.
-Now in May in my own iX3 on a mix of urban, country road and 70 mph has managed a remarkable 4 miles per kWh equivalent to 435 miles of 100% range using a range of techniques and option choices detailed below.
+- Efficiency is good for the size of car and the size of battery.
+In fact in May 2026 in my own iX3 on a mix of urban, country road and 70 mph it managed a high point of 4 miles per kWh equivalent to 435 miles of 100% range using a range of techniques and option choices detailed below.

 - Panoramic vision display and the heads up display are excellent